gerbenvoshol/Statistics-Tool-Box/README.md

  ============================================================================

 Functions included are:
+* stb_polygamma, stb_trigamma_inverse gamme functions and stb_fit_f_dist for moment estimation of the scaled F-distribution
 * stb_qnorm and stb_qnorm_with_reference (also matrix variants) quantile normalization between columns with and without a reference
 * stb_neugas Neural gas clustering algorithm
 * stb_pca Principal Component Analysis